 A once ruined chapel, this project has succeeded in bringing an architectural gem back into 21st century life by converting it into contemporary and energy efficient town centre residences.
 The Ancon system will go on contributing to the thermal efficiency of the homes, throughout the life of the structure.

-Isotec is a high performance thermal break system comprising 100% stainless steel reinforcement and fire-resistant mineral wool insulation.
+Ancon Isotec is a high performance thermal break system comprising 100% stainless steel reinforcement and fire-resistant mineral wool insulation.

 Ancon connectors minimise heat loss at balcony locations while maintaining structural integrity.